AllenInstitute/AllenSDK/CONTRIBUTING.md

 * Before reporting a bug or requesting a feature, use Github's issue search to see if anyone else has already done so.
 * If there is no existing issue, create a new one.
 You should include:
     * A brief, descriptive title
     * A clear description of the problem or request.

-###### Writing bug reports

-Please include the following information when reporting a bug:
+    * If you are reporting a bug, your description should contain the following information:
         * What you did (preferably the actual code or commands that you ran)
         * What happened
         * What you were expecting to happen
         * How your system is configured (operating system, Python version)

+###### Writing bug reports

+Please include the following information when reporting a bug:

 ### Questions